samuelson/abalone/README.md

 # abalone
-A simple Sinatra &amp; hterm based web terminal.
+A simple Sinatra & hterm based web terminal.

+Simply exposes a login shell to a web browser.
+This is currently nowhere near to production quality, so don't actually use it.